release notes

 2.3 Using Scan & Score

-For this button to be enabled, at least one requirement (measured or calculated) must be added to the Requirements table in the Lab Book Overview record that has a priority of Must Have or Nice to Have.
-Requirements that have a No target, rate only priority will not be included in the Scan & Score functionality.
+At the bottom of the Lab Book Overview record is the SCAN & SCORE ALL (Figure 2.4) button.
+Clicking it triggers a search of your historical database and returns a force-ranked list of Samples matching the requirements, targets, and material constraints defined on the Lab Book Overview.
+For this button to be enabled, at least one requirement (measured or calculated) must be added to the Requirements table in the Lab Book Overview record that has a priority of must have or nice to have.
+Requirements that have a no target, rate only priority will not be included in the Scan & Score functionality.

-Figure 2.4 Lab Book Overview Record
+Figure 2.4.
+Lab Book Overview Record

 • Matching Trials